avoidev/ja.id.au/content/posts/homelab.md

 Both hosts aren't particularly impressive however I do plan on boosting the storage capacity in the near future.
 The primary host is an i7-4770, 32GB RAM, 512 SSD and 8TB WD Red.
 The secondary host is an i5-4690, 16GB RAM, 256GB SSD and a 8TB WD Red.

 Ideally I'll upgrade these with another 2x8TB disk each and either use RAID 5 for some parity.
 However I've also toyed with the idea of dipping my toes into SnapRAID and UnionFS.

+Like most of these posts I'll update as I go along :)